 Ella is human resources professional with a demonstrated history of working in the staffing and recruiting industry.
 She holds expertise in Accountancy & Finance, Business Support, Financial Services, and Technology recruitment solutions.

 Jade started her journey with Reed in September 2020 and specialises in Business Support recruitment solutions.
-Beginning as a candidate-consultant sourcing the best talent, she has progressed to an Executive consultant and supports a clients from a range of industries, including manufacturing, financial services, hospitality and more.
+Beginning as a Candidate Consultant, sourcing the best talent, she has since progressed to an Senior Consultant and supports clients from a range of industries, including manufacturing, financial services, hospitality and more.

 How to ace your video interview